It left no marks

 There has been an increased focus in NSW on improving acute care for victims and survivors of non-fatal strangulation (NFS).
 Not all women experiencing NFS present at an emergency department in the days following the event.
 Some women disclose NFS months to years after the event, including to counsellors and caseworkers in community health settings.
 Some women have experienced repetitive incidents of NFS or engaged in sexual choking practices over long periods of time, and show signs and symptoms associated with brain injury.
 The Pathways Project was designed to help connect these women to appropriate healthcare.

 General Practitioners (GPs) are the main coordinating point for addressing the health needs of women experiencing NFS.
-By working in tandem with women’s community health centres we can ensure everyone has referral pathways, protocols and services at their fingertips to provide women with useful and responsive healthcare.
+This clinical article by HealthEd discusses acute and chronic presentation and management of non-fatal strangulation in primary care settings.
+When GPs work in tandem with women’s community health centres, we can ensure everyone has referral pathways, protocols and services at their fingertips to provide women with useful and responsive healthcare following NFS.
 This might include sending the woman to the emergency department for recent or severe cases, or to neurology, psychology, brain injury clinics, or other allied healthcare providers to support her ongoing recovery process and long-term health needs.
+Or it might mean connecting a woman who presents with these issues at your practice with her local women’s health centre to help her manage the emotional and psychosocial impacts of strangulation.
+As a GP, it also means looking after your own health and wellbeing.
+Healthcare providers are not immune to vicarious trauma.
+The RACGP’s The White Book has a range of suggestions to help you stay safe and healthy: Keeping the health professional safe and healthy

 The evidence